mdudel/CoTreceiver/README.md

   - Create a CoT connector

         CoTconnectors connectors = new CoTconnectors();
-  - Assign the custom to be used by the listeners.
+  - Assign the custom parser to be used by the listeners.
 Note that the CoT custom parser must be assigned before the listeners are started.

         connectors.setCoTparser(cp);